amaccis/amaccis.github.io/content/posts/tai-and-php.md

 - TAI second = 2^62 - _s_ seconds before the beginning of 1970 TAI, if 0 ≤ _s_ < 2^62;
 - TAI second = _s_ - 2^62 seconds after the beginning of 1970 TAI, if 2^62 ≤ _s_ < 2^63.

-in order to compute TAI seconds, we could write something like that
+in order to compute TAI seconds, we could write something like this
 ```php
 private const TAI64_LABEL_MINIMUM_VALUE = 0;
 private const TAI_SECOND_EPOCH = 2**62;